ewojciechowski12/seniorThesisRepo/checkins.md

 ### My successes this week were:

 1. Running code on the microcontroller
-2. Displaying sensor readings in the console

 ### The challenges I faced this week were:

-1. Serializing the data from the microcontroller into numerical values
+1. Setting up Arduino IDE
-2. Accessing the data from the different accelerometer's registers
+2. Reading data from GPIO pins

 ---